-If you have the cash, I recommend going with quality pick, such as Stanton’s T55USB, and if your wallet is tight, Crosley DJ100 would be your best bet.
+If you have the cash, I recommend going with quality pick, such as Stanton’s T55USB, and if your wallet is tight, Gemini TT-1000 would be your best bet.
 Of course, exceptions are possible, but I’ve decided to recommend the models from the lower price point categories as they are better suited for beginners than pricier ones.

 A flimsy turntable is usually a rotten investment.
 You’ll notice that even the cheapest turntables are usually around $100, so getting a model which doesn’t exactly excel in this field will call for a replacement sooner rather than later.